sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 ### Cross-Framework Comparison

 vLLM is not the only inference engine that has evolved rapidly over this period.
 SGLang [(Zheng et al., 2025)](https://dl.acm.org/doi/10.5555/3737916.3739916), for instance, has made different optimization choices around RadixAttention for automatic KV cache reuse and compressed finite state machines for structured generation.
-A controlled comparison as in with same model, same dataset, same hardware, same version timespan—would help distinguish which of vLLM's gains come from broadly applicable algorithmic ideas (e.g., PagedAttention, continuous batching) versus implementation-specific engineering (e.g., FlashInfer integration, custom CUTLASS kernels).
+A controlled comparison as in with same model, same dataset, same hardware, same version timespan, would help distinguish which of vLLM's gains come from broadly applicable algorithmic ideas (e.g., PagedAttention, continuous batching) versus implementation-specific engineering (e.g., FlashInfer integration, custom CUTLASS kernels).
 This would also surface cases where one framework's optimization regressed performance in a way that another framework avoided entirely.

 ---